DimitriDewaele/OSGiHelloWorld/README.md

 ## Bundles ##

 * HelloWorld
-* HelloWorldService: Will be imported by HellWorld
+* HelloService: Will be imported by HellWorld
+* StockService: idem

 ## Starting Up ##